jeahzre/e-commerce/README.md

 # e-commerce
-Run `npm start` and run GraphQL server from this link https://github.com/scandiweb/junior-react-endpoint.
+Run `npm install`, then `npm start`, and run GraphQL server from this link https://github.com/scandiweb/junior-react-endpoint.
 The GraphQL server must be run on localhost:4000.

 # Getting Started with Create React App